 In order to chop effectively, the blade of a hatchet, or any cutting tool, really needs to be sharp.
 In order to be useful, the blade needs to be able to keep that sharp edge.
 It really is as simple as that.
 So in order to find you the most effective hatchets for camping, the ability to hone an edge and keep it sharp was one of the primary characteristics we looked at.

-Thankfully, most of these hatchets are around two to three pounds in weight, which is a little bit easier to handle over the long haul.
+Thankfully, most of these wood axes are around two to three pounds in weight, which is a little bit easier to handle over the long haul.

 Expert Interviews & Opinions